mercury0114/c_project_compiler/README.md

 This is a simple tool which allows you to build **small** C projects without requiring to have BUILD/Makefile files.

-To use to tool for running your binary `main.c`:
+To use the tool for running your binary `main.c`:

 1) Download the project